finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a id="getUpsertablePortfolioCashFlows"></a>
 # **getUpsertablePortfolioCashFlows**
-> ResourceListOfTransaction getUpsertablePortfolioCashFlows(scope, code, effectiveAt, windowStart, windowEnd, asAt, filter, recipeIdScope, recipeIdCode, excludeUnsettledTrades)
+> ResourceListOfTransaction getUpsertablePortfolioCashFlows(scope, code).effectiveAt(effectiveAt).windowStart(windowStart).windowEnd(windowEnd).asAt(asAt).filter(filter).recipeIdScope(recipeIdScope).recipeIdCode(recipeIdCode).excludeUnsettledTrades(excludeUnsettledTrades).execute();

 [BETA] GetUpsertablePortfolioCashFlows: Get upsertable portfolio cash flows.

 Get the set of cash flows that occur in a window for the given portfolio instruments as a set of upsertable transactions (DTOs).
 Note that grouping can affect the quantity of information returned; where a holding is an amalgamation of one or more (e.g. cash) instruments, a unique  transaction identifier will not be available.
 The same may go for diagnostic information (e.g. multiple sources of an aggregate cash amount on a date that is  not split out.
 Grouping at the transaction and instrument level is recommended for those seeking to attribute individual flows.
 In essence this is identical to the &#39;GetCashFlows&#39; endpoint but returns the cash flows as a set of transactions suitable for directly putting back into LUSID.
 There are a couple of important points:  (1) Internally it can not be fully known where the user wishes to insert these transactions, e.g. portfolio and movement type.
 These are therefore defaulted to a sensible option; the user will likely need to change these.
 (2) Similarly, knowledge of any properties the user might wish to add to a transaction are unknown and consequently left empty.
 (3) The transaction id that is added is simply a concatenation of the original transaction id, instrument id and payment date and direction.
 The user can happily override this.

 ### Example
 ```java